PeepalFarm/peepalfarm.github.io/markdown/about.md

 About us
 ======

-We are a group of loosely knit, creatively maladjusted people doing short term animal welfare via **direct impact**, and long term animal rights work via **hacktivism**.
+## Who we are

+Badmash Peepal is a multi-faceted community of loosely knit people with one goal; doing good work.
+We believe in "alleviating physical pain" as an objective net good.

-"**[Badmash Peepal Farm]( /?p=farm)**" is a home built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to help do animal welfare and animal rights, and an organic farm to provide a little bit for for all of us.
+"**[Badmash Peepal Farm]( /?p=farm)**" is our home space built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.

+## Mission

+We are doing short term **service** by doing animal welfare in our stray animal recovery center, and want to contribute towards long term fixes by encouraging and enabling compassion towards animals.
+Our methods of choice for that are **hactivism**, **community organization** and **good enterprise**.

+## Vision

+Bring together a group of people which will continue doing and inspiring good work, and also attempt to bring about lasting change via culture jamming, innovation and policy.

 ## Philosophy

-We believe that every action has a suffering footprint, especially any consumption.
-So we believe in mindful consumption and living purposefully.
-We have set our purpose to do good, and we believe in "alleviating physical pain" as an objective net good.
+We believe that every action for survival has a suffering footprint, especially any consumption.
+So, we believe in mindful consumption and making our survival purposeful by alleviateing suffering.

 <!--
 History

+Mission: increase compassion towards animals, inreasing adoptions and reducing abandonement

 -->